Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-4.md

 ## Part Five: JavaScript

-In part four we learnt how to add new demos to present the themes we created previously to users.
+In part four we learnt:

+- How to add or update demos to a component.
+- What the `pa11y` demo is used for.
+- How to use `origami.json` properties to make it easier to configure multiple demos.

 Although our component is starting to look good, it has a button which doesn't do anything.
 So next we'll learn how to add interactivity to our component with JavaScript.
 [Continue to part five](/docs/tutorials/create-a-new-component-part-5).